RAVE Model Explained: Real-Time Neural Audio by IRCAM

 • Audio Quality: While RAVE can produce impressive results, it may not match the fidelity of traditional synthesis methods or high-end neural models like diffusion-based approaches.

-• Difficult to Train: Training RAVE models requires significant expertise in machine learning, audio processing, and access to high-end hardware.
-But it's part of the fun, right?
+• Difficult to Train: Training RAVE models requires expertise in machine learning, audio processing, and access to strong hardware.

 RAVE Follow-Ups: Neutone Morpho and AFTER Model